atoz-chevara/xbmc-indonesian/README.md

 # xbmc-indonesian
-XBMC Indonesian streaming repo for streaming sites
+XBMC Indonesian streaming sites repo.

+The repository can be installed from zip